nfikes/Canvas-file-organization-workflow/README.md

 Issue 2: (Volume)

 Canvas Download provides a large folder with all the student's uploaded files.
-Searching for these files can be tedious and impede the framework, especially if multiple files need to be observed.
+Searching for these files can be tedious and impede the grading workflow, especially if multiple files need to be observed.
 The subdirectories created by this system allow a grader to open up a student's folder, and all related files will be stored in one place.

 Issue 3: (Tracking)